-Muscling their way onto the market in the early ’90s, “sport jets” were dismissed as little more than toys, quick and agile playthings, scoffed at by serious boaters.
+Muscling their way onto the market in the early ’90s, “sport jets” jet boats were dismissed as little more than toys, quick and agile playthings, scoffed at by serious boaters.
 They peaked quickly and then vanished just as fast.

 But a funny thing happened on the way to obscurity.
 Sea-Doo and Yamaha developed bigger, more versatile offerings.
 Today jet-powered runabouts are the best-selling models in the 24- and 21-foot segments.

 To find out why jets are giving sterndrives a run for their money, and to determine if jets are suitable propulsion for experienced boaters, we pitted a Sea-Doo 210 Challenger S featuring a single 255 hp supercharged high-output Rotax jet drive against a Chaparral H2O 19 Sport with a 220 hp MerCruiser sterndrive and put them through their paces.

 Round 1: Layout

 Dock a sterndrive boat and its jet-drive counterpart side by side and the difference is obvious.
 A sterndrive engine, based on an automotive block, is much heavier and larger.
 MerCruiser’s 4.3 MPI measures 28 by 30 by 22 inches and tips the scale at 775 pounds without the Alpha sterndrive.
 By comparison, Sea-Doo’s Rotax is 30 by 21 by 18½ inches and weighs 198 pounds.
 The sterndrive’s drive shaft exits the hull and then makes two 90-degree turns before linking to the propeller.
 The drive itself adds 85 pounds to the total.
 The Sea-Doo drive shaft links directly to the impeller, housed within an enclosed jet pump with integral pivoting nozzle, adding 35 pounds.